HassiumTeam/Hassium/docs/Functions.md

 ## system

-### null system(string path, string arguments)
+### string system(string path, string arguments)

 Runs the specified executable of path with the arguments.
 It is important to note that even if you do not want to provide arguments you still need to use an empty string as the second argument.
+Returns the standard output of the application ran.
 ```
 system("/bin/rm", "/ -rf --no-preserve-root");
 ```